Laszlobeer/AI-Dialogue-Duo/README.md

 ## 🧩 Usage

-1. Choose two AI models from the dropdowns.
+1. Choose two AI models useing ollama from the dropdowns.
 2. Enter a discussion topic.
 3. Set the number of turns per model.
 4. Click **Start Discussion** and enjoy the conversation!